Keys to Skate Trip Success

 - Crashing with a local is always first choice.
 Local knowledge, less bugs (usually), and maybe even a shower if you're lucky.

 - Camping is a close second.
 If you're doing it right, you're not paying 30 bucks to camp in a field next to RV's, barking dogs, screaming kids, and pit toilets.
 National Forest camping is free, quiet, and secluded.
 If you're having trouble finding a spot, ask a skatepark local or a gas station attendant.
 They might also be able to point you in the direction of a swimming hole where you can wash your stanky body.
 Freecampsites.net can also offer some decent advice.

 - Stranger in a big city?
-Hostels are the way to go.
+Airbnb can find you some nice rooms or houses for a reasonable price.
+Some even offer communal spaces for large groups that'd usually cost you a fortune to house.
+Hostels are also a good option.
 They're a fraction of the price of a hotel and you might even meet some friendly European coeds.

 - Walmart is not the most comfortable option, but the lights are on all night and you can legally camp in the parking lot if you have an RV.
 If you arrive late and get up early, you can get away with whatever sleeping arrangements you need.
 Use the dumper in the morning and get the hell out of there.

 - Cheap hotel rooms for "two people" aren't bad if you split it four ways.
 You probably won't want to do it every night, but a mediocre bed and a luke warm shower is worth a little cash after a week of sleeping in the dirt.

 - Who yard sales his gear all over the car.
 Nobody wants to dig through your extra skate gear and crusty socks to get to their tooth brush.